Celebrity Rehab with Dr. Drew: Season 4

 In May 2010, model and reality TV veteran Tila Tequila, who disclosed an addiction to prescription medication, was the first cast member announced for season four.
 However, on July 12, it was announced she withdrew from the cast.
 Filming on season four ended the week of August 1, 2010.
 It began airing on December 1, 2010."History, WE tv, truTV & More to Close Year With Originals" The Futon Critic, October 27, 2010 On August 31, RadarOnline reported Rachel Uchitel, who had been living at a sober living facility in Malibu, California, left the facility with Pinsky's permission in order to visit the World Trade Center site, where her fiancé, James Andrew O'Grady, was killed during the September 11, 2001 attacks, which Uchitel has explained was when her life began to unravel, culminating in a "massive breakdown" two years later.
-Uchitel spoke to other 9/11 families at the site, and was moved by her encounter with them.
+Uchitel spoke to other 9/11 families at the site and was moved by her encounter with them.

 In a December 2010 interview in TV Guide, Pinsky stated Dickinson was "doing so well", in stark contrast to her struggles documented during filming.

 During the cast reunion show, Jason Davis claimed he had relapsed twice but was currently sober.
 However, on January 27, 2011, he was arrested for drug possession and subsequently charged with felony possession and being under the influence of narcotics.
 Davis subsequently died in Los Angeles on February 16, 2020, at age 35.

 Season 5

 On March 3, 2011, Amy Fisher, Jeremy Jackson, Bai Ling, Michael Lohan and Michaele Salahi were announced as fifth season participants.Chambers, Lisa.
 "Guilty as Charged!", TV Guide, June 20, 2011, page 27 Subsequent cast members added to the season roster later that month include Season 2 participant Steven Adler, actress Sean Young,Ward, Kate.
 Sean Young joins 'Celebrity Rehab' – EXCLUSIVE.
 Entertainment Weekly.
-March 7, 2011 former Major League Baseball pitcher Dwight GoodenKernan, Kevin.
-"Former baseball star Dwight Gooden heads to 'Celebrity Rehab'", New York Post.
-March 10, 2011 and Survivor second runner-up Jessica "Sugar" Kiper.
+March 7, 2011 former Major League Baseball pitcher Dwight Gooden and Survivor second runner-up Jessica "Sugar" Kiper.
 Michaele Salahi was later removed from the show because she did not have any addiction.
 Her husband, Tareq Salahi confirmed this, stating she went to Pinsky to treat her multiple sclerosis, and the stress brought on by that condition.
 She was discharged after she refused to comply with their demands that her problems be depicted as something other than MS.Oldenburg, Ann (March 9, 2011).
 "Michaele Salahi kicked off 'Celebrity Rehab' ".
 USA Today"EXCLUSIVE DETAILS: Michaele Salahi Ousted From Dr. Drew's Celebrity Rehab, Expose In The Works".
 RadarOnline.
 March 8, 2011 Season 5 premiered on June 26, 2011, though a "Sneak Premiere" was made available on Vh1's website as early as June 22.